When you have a website up and working you may seem to think that it is doing what you intended, until one day you start to get less.

 - Website Sitemap: You know how sometimes we need a map (or GPS) to figure out how to get to a certain place, well search engines need a sitemap to know what pages on your website exist (and which ones they can get to).
 A sitemap should be current and should be able to be read by search engines, see Wikipedia for the 3 different types of sitemaps.
 The best way to learn more about sitemaps is to read moz.com.
 Thanks to SiteImprove for the reminder.

 - Not Using Old Technology: Many years ago websites used to be build in Flash, and some of those websites still exist but the problem is that many browsers are removing Flash so people won’t be able to see that website anymore.
-The adobe blog has more details about exactly when Flash is no longer going to be updated.
+The Adobe site has more details about exactly when Flash is no longer going to be updated.
 It’s not just Flash, there are plenty of old technology that was used to build websites and those websites can’t be accessed anymore.
 If you really want to see how many websites have changed then you can read about at smithsonian.com.
 Thanks B2C for the reminder about this.

 - Checking https: Every new website nowadays should have HTTPS as then your customers can trust you a bit more with their personal information and search engines trust you more.
 Google in 2014 starting ranking https websites higher.
 It’s not just enough to have HTTPS installed, you need to ensure its setup, valid and that everything loads from HTTPS.
 It can be confusing and overwhelming to do all of this if you don’t know what you are doing, but it’s something that every audit should check for.